-Students expecting to complete a course of study leading to the degree of Bachelor of Fine Arts, Bachelor of Art Education, Bachelor of Arts, Master of Fine Arts, or Master of Design, must be in good standing and file an application for graduation.
-Deadlines and electronic processes can be found at https://herron.iupui.edu/graduation/.
+Students expecting to complete a course of study leading to the degree of Bachelor of Fine Arts, Bachelor of Art Education, Bachelor of Arts, Bachelor of Science, Master of Science, Master of Fine Arts, Master of Design, and Doctor of Philosophy.
+Must be in good standing and file an application for graduation.
+Deadlines and electronic processes can be found here.
 After they file this application, their records will be reviewed, and they will be notified of graduation status.